himanshu-setia/myKeystone/doc/source/configuration.rst

 * user:
     * target.user.default_project_id
     * target.user.description
-    * target.user.domain_id
+    * target.user.account_id
     * target.user.enabled
     * target.user.id
     * target.user.name

 * group:
     * target.group.description
-    * target.group.domain_id
+    * target.group.account_id
     * target.group.id
     * target.group.name

-* domain:
+* account:
-    * target.domain.enabled
+    * target.account.enabled
-    * target.domain.id
+    * target.account.id
-    * target.domain.name
+    * target.account.name

 * project:
     * target.project.description
-    * target.project.domain_id
+    * target.project.account_id
     * target.project.enabled
     * target.project.id
     * target.project.name

-The default policy.json file supplied provides a somewhat basic example of API protection, and does not assume any particular use of domains.
-For multi-domain configuration installations where, for example, a cloud provider wishes to allow administration of the contents of a domain to be delegated, it is recommended that the supplied policy.v3cloudsample.json is used as a basis for creating a suitable production policy file.
-This example policy file also shows the use of an admin_domain to allow a cloud provider to enable cloud administrators to have wider access across the APIs.
+The default policy.json file supplied provides a somewhat basic example of API protection, and does not assume any particular use of accounts.
+For multi-account configuration installations where, for example, a cloud provider wishes to allow administration of the contents of a account to be delegated, it is recommended that the supplied policy.v3cloudsample.json is used as a basis for creating a suitable production policy file.
+This example policy file also shows the use of an admin_account to allow a cloud provider to enable cloud administrators to have wider access across the APIs.

-A clean installation would need to perhaps start with the standard policy file, to allow creation of the admin_domain with the first users within it.
-The domain_id of the admin domain would then be obtained and could be pasted into a modified version of policy.v3cloudsample.json which could then be enabled as the main policy file.
+A clean installation would need to perhaps start with the standard policy file, to allow creation of the admin_account with the first users within it.
+The account_id of the admin account would then be obtained and could be pasted into a modified version of policy.v3cloudsample.json which could then be enabled as the main policy file.